Structure and Interpretation

 Afterword

-To continue deepening your knowledge, the following courses are also a good next step.
-You might find this book complementary to your reading, since all three streams were woven into a single presentation for each concept presented throughout the book.
+To continue deepening your knowledge, the following courses are a good next step.
+You might find this book complementary to your reading, since the two streams were woven into a single narrative for the book.
 Once you feel comfortable, you should graduate towards contributing to larger machine learning systems.

 Good luck on your journey.
 I'll see you at work.